Jenelle Evans’ Ex Nathan Griffith Says They Have A ‘Healthy Relationship’, She Thanks Him For ‘Helping Out’

 Jenelle Evans announced she was leaving her husband last month and now it appears that the co-parenting relationship with her ex Nathan Griffith is looking up.
-Nathan took to Twitter on Thursday to talk about the “healthy relationship” that he and the former Teen Mom 2 star now have and Jenelle herself even Tweeted about Nathan.
+Nathan took to Twitter on Thursday to talk about the “healthy relationship” he and the former Teen Mom 2 star now have and Jenelle tweeted about Nathan as well.

 “I am so appreciative to finally have a healthy relationship with @PBandJenelley_1.
 Something we should of had 3-4 years ago.
 Especially one, that everyone, is supportive with.
 Thank you @a_lynn423 for being so understanding,” Nathan shared.

 In the tweet, Nathan mentioned his girlfriend Ashley and thanked her for being understanding about things.
 He also tagged Jenelle in the tweet who retweeted his words to her own timeline.
-The tweet had over 780 likes and had been shared, not only by Jenelle, but by others as well.
+The tweet has over 780 likes and has been shared multiple times, by Jenelle and others.

-Jenelle didn’t just shared the tweet, but also replied to it saying, “Thank you for being there for Kaiser and helping out lately.”
+The Teen Mom 2 star didn’t just shared the tweet either.
+She replied to it saying, “Thank you for being there for Kaiser and helping out lately.”

-Many of Jenelle’s followers chimed in to the tweet and told her they were “happy” for her.
+Many of Jenelle’s followers chimed in, telling her they were “happy” for her.
 Others told the mom-of-three they were “proud” of her.

 Jenelle has stayed relatively quiet on social media since announcing her split from David Eason.
 On Halloween, she took to Instagram to announce that she had decided to leave her husband after being married to him for two years.